Legal resource page for the Eclipse Foundation.

 This provides templates for the "about.html" ("About") files used to describe

 The standard copyright and license notice should appear in all source files where possible.
 Variations on this notice may be required (for example where a license other than

-the CPL or EPL governs the use of the file).
+the EPL governs the use of the file).